Want to learn how to grow your network?

 Book open Reading time: 3 mins

 Applying for a role with a big corporate employer?
-Chances are you’ll have to take a numerical reasoning test.
-Not only do these tests assess how well you can interpret and manipulate mathematical data; they also give employers insight into your overall intelligence, judgement and business acumen.
+Chances are you’ll have to take a numerical reasoning assessment as part of the recruitment process.
+These tests assess how well you interpret and manipulate mathematical data.
+Plus, they give employers an insight into your intelligence, judgement and business acumen.

-Numerical reasoning tests are usually multiple-choice, timed and include:
+Numerical reasoning assessments are usually tests that are multiple-choice, timed and include questions on:

 • Interpreting data from tables, graphs and charts